 Admission to the NWC MSAT program is competitive, and the Northwestern College MSAT program plans to accept approximately 15 students per year.
 Any Northwestern College graduate who completes all application materials and meets all admissions criteria will be granted a guaranteed spot in the Northwestern College’s MSAT Program.

 Northwestern College welcomes applications from international students.
 In addition to the specific admissions criteria for the program of interest, students whose native language is not English must demonstrate language proficiency using an English proficiency test.
 Northwestern will accept scores from the TOEFL and IELTS.
 TOEIC scores may be considered.
 A minimum TOEFL score of 79, or a minimum IELTS score of 6.5, is required for admission.
 Students applying to programs that require specialized licensure as an admissions requirement will require proof of comparable licensure in their country of origin.
 Some programs with specialized licensure requirements may not be open to international students.
 Read more detailed information for international students.

 NWC Supplemental Fee

-Northwestern College has applied for Accreditation with the Commission on Accreditation of Athletic Training Education (CAATE) for the Master of Science Athletic Training program.
-The undergraduate program is currently accreditated by CAATE*.
+Northwestern College is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) for the Master of Science in Athletic Training program.